-Many of us may be daydreaming about travel as the weather warms and a new normal appears to be on the horizon.
+Many of us may be daydreaming about travel as the weather warms, especially if you’re slogging through winter weather in the northern climates.

 Vacations have always been a time when smart habits tend to get thrown to the wayside, whether it’s the food you eat, the amount of sleep you get, or other common sense behaviors.
 But let’s face it: Nothing hampers your enjoyment more than not feeling ready to take on your day.

-Along with getting yourself into a regular routine of exercise and a good diet, follow these tips to be your best and support your overall health while you take in some much needed R&R.
+Along with getting yourself into a regular routine of exercise and a healthy meals, follow these tips to be your best and support your overall health while you take in some much needed R&R.

 Set the standard with supplements before you go